-Birchwood Community Academy Trust
+Birchwood Community High School

-- We shall also be proactive in combating sexism, misogyny, sexualised behaviour and sexist bullying.
-We will foster healthy and respectful peer-to-peer communication and behaviour between boys and girls. - Some pupils may have learning, emotional or behavioural difficulties, or special educational needs or disabilities (SEND) that result in particular RSE needs at times which we will support.
+- Some pupils may have special educational needs or disabilities (SEND) that result in particular RSE needs at times which we will support.
 We will ensure that RSE is accessible to all pupils through high quality teaching that is differentiated and personalised.
 We will also be mindful of preparing for adulthood outcomes as set out in the SEND code of practice when teaching these subjects to those with SEND. - Different cultural and religious groups may have different attitudes and beliefs with regard to RSE.
 The school will consult pupils and parents/carers about their needs, take account of their views and promote respect for and understanding of the views of different ethnic, cultural and religious groups in line with safeguarding and school's statutory duty to keep pupils safe and deliver certain elements of the statutory RSE curriculum. - Some of our pupils will identify as Lesbian, Gay, Bisexual or Trans (LGBT).
-Our approach to RSE will reflect this and teaching will be thoughtful in both in content and approach.
+Our approach to RSE will reflect this and teaching will be thoughtful in both content and approach.
 This content will be integrated into the programme rather than as a stand-alone lesson or unit.
 We actively tackle homophobic bullying. - We recognise that our pupils may come from a variety of family situations and home backgrounds.
 We will take care to ensure that there is no stigmatisation of children based on their home circumstances and deliver the curriculum sensitively and inclusively.